caiks/WBOT02/README.md

 model055|0.177|5 scanned size-potential tiled actual-potential|6|fixed|48 B&W videos|3,000,000|15,050|1.003 (1.489)|14.8|2.9|24|-0.4|0.3|-4.1|1.92|30s unique, 12.0 min diagonal, 1.2 min entropy
 model056|0.177|5 scanned size-potential tiled actual-potential|6|fixed 5-valent|48 B&W videos|3,000,000|34,859|1.162 (1.643)|19.7|4.0|32|-0.4|0.0|-3.5|1.70|30s unique, 12.0 min diagonal,  100 threshold, 0.8 min entropy

 Here the difference is that *model* 56 is *5-valent* whereas *model* 55 is *10-valent*.
-A similar comparison was made between *model* 48 and *model* 49, both at mode 5 instead of 6.
+A similar comparison was made between *model* 48 and *model* 49, both at non-tiled mode 5 instead of mode 6.
 The change in both cases is very similar - the growth for the *5-valent model* is higher and the multiplier lower, but the higher moments are similar.
 Both of the mode 6 *models* grow faster than their corresponding mode 5 *model*.

 Here are some qualitative comparisons with *model* 55 on the left and *model* 56 on the right -